Food adulteration: Impact

 Despite the known harms caused by consumption of adulterated food, it is a global phenomenon.
 It also includes widely known regulated adulterations like addition of melamine in milk and spraying on vegetables.
-2008 Chinese milk scandal is among the few known events about the harm caused by addition of melamine in milk.
+The 2008 Chinese milk scandal is among the few known events about the harm caused by the addition of melamine in milk.

-In European Union, food fraud and adulteration is a rising concern.
-According to European Commission, economically motivated food fraud and adulteration causes damage of €8 to 12 billion every year.
+In the European Union, food fraud and adulteration is a rising concern.
+According to the European Commission, economically motivated food fraud and adulteration causes damages of €8 to 12 billion every year.

 Types of adulteration

 The Food Safety and Standards Authority of India identifies three general types of adulteration: